 The Beast represents Beauty’s handler, who is abusive and cruel.
-Her father sells her to the Beast and Beauty is programmed using torture and demonic possession.
-The prince or ‘Prince Charming’ is her handler and programmer.
+Her father sells her to the Beast and Beauty is turned into a Monarch slave using torture and demonic possession.
+The prince or ‘Prince Charming’ is also her handler.

 This is a character who appears in some fairytales.
 He is the prince who comes to the rescue of the damsel in distress.
 This classification suits most heroes of a number of traditional folk tales, including Snow White, Sleeping Beauty and Cinderella, even if in the original story they were given another name, or no name at all.